HouseCrafter: Lifting Floorplans to 3D Scenes with 2D Diffusion Model: Experiment

-We perform ablation studies for various design choices of the generation model on a set of 300 houses from 3D-FRONT datasets.
-We sample camera poses in groups of 6, 3 reference and 3 novel views.
-In each group, reference-novel consistency is measured using the correspondence of each novel view with all reference views, while novel-novel consistency is measured based on 3 pairs in each up of 3 novel views.
-Regarding layout evaluation, we use images generated in the autoregressive pipeline.
+We conduct ablations on various design choices of our RGB-D image generation model using 300 test houses from 3D-FRONT~\citep{front3d}.
+For measuring RGB-D generation quality, camera poses are sampled in groups of 6, with 3 as reference and 3 as novel views.
+We measure consistency between reference-novel (R-N) and novel-novel (N-N) pairs.
+For floorplan consistency evaluation, we use images generated in the full autoregressive pipeline.

-\textbf{Generating depth improves visual appearance.} Variant pair (\ding{172}, \ding{173}) in Table~\ref{tab:ablation_rgbd_nvs} demonstrates that by forcing the model to learn to generate depth, the FID and IS of RGB output are both improved, indicating better performance of the RGB generation.
+\textbf{Generating depth images improves RGB image generation.} Variant pair (\ding{172}, \ding{173}) in Table~\ref{tab:ablation_rgbd_nvs} demonstrates that generating depth alongside RGB improves FID and IS for RGB images, validating our motivation of generating RGB-D images together.

-\textbf{Depth conditioning enhances geometry consistency.} As shown in variants pairs (\ding{173},\ding{174}) and (\ding{175},\ding{176}) in Table~\ref{tab:ablation_rgbd_nvs}, reference depth images improves the depth consistency with a stronger effect in R-N than N-N, while having mixed influences on the RGB metrics.
-The geometry improvement also benefits layout compliance (Table~\ref{layout2d}), demonstrating the effectiveness of the depth condition.
+\textbf{Depth conditioning enhances geometry consistency.} As seen in (\ding{173},\ding{174}) and (\ding{175},\ding{176}), using input depth enhances R-N and N-N depth consistency, with a larger gain for R-N, although RGB consistency is less affected Geometry improvements also translate to better floorplan consistency.

-\textbf{Layout guidance is critical for both appearance and geometry quality.} Variant pairs (\ding{173}, \ding{175}) and (\ding{174}, \ding{176}) show strong improvement in all metrics especially the depth by having the layout conditioning.
-The results reinforce the finding from previous works ~\cite{ctrlRoom3d, ctrlRoom} that coarse depth and high-level semantic information from the layout have a significant impact on the generation results.